Tecvity/tecvity-nextjs/README.md

 ### 1. Create a New MDX File

-Navigate to the `blogs-markdown` directory and create a new `.mdx` file.
+Navigate to the `data/blogs` directory and create a new `.mdx` file.
 The filename should match the title of your blog post (in kebab-case), for example:

 ```plaintext
 unveiling-tecvity-the-future-of-tech-innovation.mdx